Web service

-The use of the term "Web" in Web Service is a misnomer.
-Web Services do not use the World Wide Web (WWW), a human user interface running on the Internet, but rather a machine-to-machine service running on the Internet using the WWW protocols.

 In a web service, a web technology such as HTTP is used for transferring machine-readable file formats such as XML and JSON.

 In practice, a web service commonly provides an object-oriented web-based interface to a database server, utilized for example by another web server, or by a mobile app, that provides a user interface to the end-user.
 Many organizations that provide data in formatted HTML pages will also provide that data on their server as XML or JSON, often through a Web service to allow syndication.
 Another application offered to the end-user may be a mashup, where a Web server consumes several Web services at different machines and compiles the content into one user interface.

 Web services (generic)

-Asynchronous JavaScript And XML
+Asynchronous JavaScript and XML

-Asynchronous JavaScript And XML (AJAX) is a dominant technology for Web services.
+Asynchronous JavaScript and XML (AJAX) is a dominant technology for Web services.
 Developing from the combination of HTTP servers, JavaScript clients and Plain Old XML (as distinct from SOAP and W3C Web Services), now it is frequently used with JSON as well as, or instead of, XML.